baocin/pino/README.md

 **Disclaimer: This project is currently a work in progress.
 Many features are experimental and may not be fully functional.**

-## How It Works

-1. Monitor user activities (with permission) from as many sources as possible
-2. Analyze context and user needs
-3. Generate relevant suggestions
-4. Act on the information
-   1. Present information at appropriate times to the user (Think AR Glasses like the [Frame](https://brilliant.xyz/products/frame))
-   2. Run tools to benefit the user

 ## Hardware
 - Target: NVIDIA GeForce RTX 2070 (8GB) or equivalent
 - ~15 TFLOPS at FP16